Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 #### Where `newaxis` is Used

 What we haven't said yet is why you would want to do such a thing in the first place.
-One use-case is to explicitly convert a 1-D vector into a 2-D matrix representing a row or column vector.
+One use case is to explicitly convert a 1-D vector into a 2-D matrix representing a row or column vector.
 For example,

 ```py